top of page

 She had articles published in nursing magazines during her tenure as an RN in acute care hospitals.
 Her interest in writing humor emerged after devouring the works of Erma Bombeck, whose funny stories kept her from curling into a fetal position as a young mother with four kids and a cat; and Nora Ephron, who got her through the indignities of aging with her book, I Feel Bad About My Neck

 Mary Ann finds humor in all life's situations, both good and bad, including during the pandemic.
-With a mixture of satire and sentiment, her books will coax a smile (and maybe a tear or two) from even the most serious reader, who will identify with many, if not all of her stories.
+With a mixture of satire and sentiment, her books will coax a laugh, a smile (and maybe a tear or two) from even the most serious reader, who will identify with many, if not all of her stories.
 She wants her readers to know that humor is a wonderful God-given coping mechanism worth nurturing.

 book pic.png